 Creative interventions always are inspiring.
 The essence of creative interventions is that they set the right conditions for a breakthrough into a state of ‘oneness’ instead of the usual consciousness of division and separateness between people and their institutions.
 These moments of oneness are perceived as a miraculous turnaround setting free the mindsets of all involved.

 The opposite of creative is reactive.
 Both words are composed of the same letters only the order differs.
 The same reality and two completely different angles.
-A reactive process is aimed at avoiding loss, fear, grief and pain, so it always brings limitation and bias.
+A reactive process is aimed at avoiding loss, fear, grief and pain, so it always brings limitations and bias.
 A reactive intervention follows a past experience and a creative intervention contains free space for a future breakthrough or unification of what is divided.
 Such as reactivity is based on fear, so is creativity based on trust.
-Dualism (indoor/outdoor, beautiful/ugly; right/wrong, etc.) is caused by a lack of trust.
+Dualism (indoor/outdoor, beautiful/ugly; right/wrong, etc.) is caused by a lack of trust and compassion.

 Leadership and the big picture

-As a leader is more and more confronted with the bias and limitations of his mind and as he is frequently astonished by what is possible after creating free space, he is going to understand that ‘coincidence’ is an essential building block in each process.
-He then will deliberately start to make room for serendipity (the unsought find) and synchronicity (more than just a coincidence).
-Implicitely this means that his need for control will have less impact on the process in the future.
+As a leader is more and more confronted with the bias and limitations of his mind and as he’s frequently astonished by what is possible after creating free space, he is in the process of understanding that ‘coincidence’ is an essential building block in each process.
+He or she then will deliberately start to make room for serendipity (the unsought find) and synchronicity (more than just a coincidence) amongst his/hers participants in the process.
+The leader will then just set a frame or postpone defining end results as long as possible.
+Implicitely this means that his need for control will have less impact on the process of ‘learning from the future’.

 The fastest way to become a leader is first to become a master in listening, observing and sensing the highest possible of what is evolving.
-Deep states of attention and awareness are well known by top athletes in sport.
-The professional golfer is a good example.
+Deep states of presence and awareness are well known by top athletes in sport.
+A good example is the story of a certain professional golf player of how he prepares for a stroke.
 He, unlike most golfers, does not focus on his drive.
 He prepares at first by observing, sensing and connecting to the bigger picture.
 He senses the heat of the sun and observes the clouds.
 He senses the smell and the gradient of the grass.
 He listens to the wind and the trees.

-He knows how to align his heart to the “big picture” and he trusts deep within that it will support him to swing and drive the ball to the right spot.
+He seems to know how to align his heart to the “big picture” and he trusts deep within that it will support him to swing and drive the ball the right way forward.
 Finally he, regardless of right or wrong, performs the only correct action appropriate to the circumstances.
 Confidence in the big picture, including his mind heart and will, is the source of his success.

 There are four levels of sensing and listening: